-Federal Bank in India has taken the decision to carry out cross border remittance in cooperation with blockchain-supported global remittance company Ripple Inc. for Cross border transactions via the Ripple network which is supposed to provide safety and security to such activities.
+Federal Bank in India has taken the decision to carry out cross-border remittance in cooperation with blockchain-supported global remittance company Ripple Inc. for Cross border transactions via the Ripple network, which is supposed to provide safety and security to such activities.

-After substantiating the partnership with Ripple, Srinivasan underlined the necessity of Federal Bank to the Indian remittance industry that made them initiate this partnership, especially with his estimation that remittances to India would likely exceed $70 billion.
+After substantiating the partnership with Ripple, Srinivasan underlined the necessity of the Federal Bank to the Indian remittance industry that made them initiate this partnership, especially with his estimation that remittances to India would likely exceed $70 billion.

-Furthermore, Federal Bank has also launched a new app that can alert NRI customers about their account transactions and provide them OTPs in order to facilitate safe and secure banking experience.
+Furthermore, Federal Bank has also launched a new app that can alert NRI customers about their account transactions and provide them OTPs in order to facilitate a safe and secure banking experience.